wx-chevalier/Awesome-Lists-and-CheatSheets/Specials/Awesome-CS-Collections.md

 - [free-for-dev](https://github.com/ripienaar/free-for-dev): A list of SaaS, PaaS and IaaS offerings that have free tiers of interest to devops and infradev.

 - [Cloud Native Landscape #Project#](https://github.com/cncf/landscape): Static Cloud Native Landscapes and Interactive Landscape that filters and sorts hundreds of cloud native projects and products, and shows details including GitHub stars, funding or market cap, first and last commits, contributor counts, headquarters location, and recent tweets.

 # Frontend | 前端

 # DataScienceAI

 - [Project Euler](https://projecteuler.net/about): Project Euler is a series of challenging mathematical/computer programming problems that will require more than just mathematical insights to solve.

+# Others

+- [2017-awesome-indie](https://github.com/mezod/awesome-indie): Resources to help independent developers make money.